SeacrestFunded Account Types and Differences

 We take the burden of passing prop firm evaluations and handle your challenge passing of both phases within 1 month.
 Contact us today.

-Evaluation Process
+Evaluation Process Across SeacrestFunded Account Types

-A variety of account types are available from SeacrestFunded to accommodate various trading philosophies and risk tolerances.
-The review procedure (number of phases), profit goals, drawdown caps, and other particular regulations differ throughout these accounts.
-To choose the account type that best suits their trading strategy and objectives, traders must be aware of these distinctions.
+A variety of account types are available from the firm to accommodate various trading philosophies and risk tolerances.
+The review procedure, profit goals, drawdown caps, and other particular regulations differ throughout these accounts.
+To choose the account type that best suits your trading strategy and objectives, you must be aware of these SeacrestFunded account types and differences.

 • 1-Step Challenge: With just one evaluation stage, this account type provides a simplified route to funding.